maptracker/pgseqhash/README.md

 Anti-Sense Oligos (ASOs), where biological activity had been noted even with two mismatches in an oligo aligning to an intronic region.

+The need for this tool developed with the recognition (empirically demonstrated by bench experiments) that transcripts could be knocked down by _imperfect_ alignment to _intronic_ sequences.
+In addition, it was important to prioritize ASO candidates that showed reasonably homology to model organisms, in order to facilitate _in vivo_ testing.

 The search database is a Postgres DB centered around polymorphism-permuted 12-mer oligos.
 The sequence source is the set of all "pre-mRNA" sequences for several genomes.
 One sequence is used for